Susan L. Madden, MS and

 The doctor may admit you to the hospital for bed rest and to monitor you and your baby.
 Twenty-four weeks of gestation is about the youngest a baby can be born.
 The doctor will discuss the risks and benefits of your treatment options.

-Researchers are investigating ways to prevent PPROM.
+There are no current guidelines to prevent PPROM.
 Taking preventive antibiotics during the second and third trimester may reduce your risk.
 You can also take steps for a healthier pregnancy, like

 American Pregnancy Association